henriquemattosesilva/WFdoHenrique/README.md

 5. Choose .bin file
 6. Add WatchFace to MiFit
 7. Follow the instructions

+# Details
+At the bottom of WatchFace, there are 3 balls.
+- Left Ball: When Do Not Disturb (DND) mode is enabled, the ball will turn orange;
+- Middle ball: will always be white;
+- Right ball: When the Mi Band is not connected to the cell phone (bluetooth), the right ball will turn blue.

 # How to edit .json file
 I learned from this tutorial: https://amazfitwatchfaces.com/blog/creating-watchfaces-bin